hebench/frontend/docsrc/config_file_reference.md

 `random_seed` - type: `uint64`.
 Specifies the seed for the random number generator to use when generating synthetic data.
 When missing, the global Test Harness seed will be used (see command line `--random_seed` in @ref test_harness_usage_guide ).
 This value can be used to replicate results during tests.

-### Benchmark Description Section
+### Benchmark Configuration Section

 Top level `benchmark` key contains a list.
 This key must exist in the configuration file.
 An element of the value list specifies a benchmark to run and the corresponding configuration.

 A benchmark configuration is composed by `ID`, `dataset`, `default_min_test_time`, `default_sample_sizes` and `params`.

-The `description` section is is automatically generated when exporting a configuration file for informational purposes only.
+The `description` section for each benchmark is automatically generated when exporting a configuration file for informational purposes only.
+It is intended to inform which is the benchmark descriptor matching the `benchmark ID`.
 Its contents are ignored by Test Harness, and thus, providing it is optional and may be omitted.

 A benchmark executes a specific workload from the set of workloads specified in hebench::APIBridge::Workload enumeration.
 A backend implements a collection of benchmarks and registers them with the Frontend during initialization.